 Want steak with bbq sauce then you'll need to know what so many want to know.
-How do you know When to add BBQ Sauce on Steak?
+How do you know When to put Barbecue Sauce on Steak?
 The question seems simple enough...but wait there's more.

 The above response leads us to the question when should it be applied?
 If adding a BBQ Sauce for steak is the question then how do you want your steak to turn out?
 Is your meat a tender filet, or a tough sirloin?
 If the answer is tough sirloin then you'll want the BBQ Sauce to marinate on the beef assisting in breaking down some muscle fiber which acts to tenderize the meat.
 A Brine will achieve the same thing in terms of marination but one must be careful to remove the brined meat in a timely fashion so as not to make the meat soggy.
 If using BBQ Sauce on the sirloin place the meat in a container, either plastic bag with a seal or container with a lid.
 The container should not be more than 2 times the size of the steak.
 First check the ingredient label of the BBQ Sauce, note where things like Vinegar, and oil, and any mustard are listed relative to all the other ingredients.
 This will tell you whether or not your sauce is a marinating sauce or a strictly tasting sauce.
 When Vinegar appears at the end of the label you can bet the sauce has more taste capabilities than marinating.
 Overall this will mean that you need to add at least 30 minutes to an hour more of marinating time to achieve results when the amount of vinegar or mustard is small.

-Marinating and Barbecue Sauce - When to apply it on steak
+Marinating and Barbecue Sauce - When to put it on steak

 The Second Method I mentioned earlier is the method we prefer.
 Steaks are expensive and most people buy them because they want the true taste of steak.
 We seasoned our steaks with our Tri Tip, Steak and Rib Rub then we let the steaks marinate in the seasoning for at least an hour.
 The meats are covered and placed in a fridge on a middle shelf during the marination process.
 We like using wood fire (Red Oak) or Charcoal with smoking chips.
 If using smoking chips make sure you soak the chips in water for at least 2 hours.
 Then put a handful of chips on the coals or in a smoke box once you have reached the right temperature for grilling.
 If I can't use a grill then I use a cast iron pan on high heat.
 I season the pan with a little butter first then add one (1) steak at a time.
 Before cooking I cut off a small portion of the steak and cook that alongside the larger steak.
 This allows me to check the cooking status of the beef without cutting into the larger steak releasing the juices.
 I cook the steak about 8 minutes per side depending on the thickness of the steaks.
 Once cooked I rest the steak for about 10 minutes.
 I take the BBQ Sauce that I want to use and put it in a warmed container.
 That sauce becomes more of a condiment at this point and my guests are afforded the opportunity to lather on as much sauce as they prefer during their eating process.